-Before any match, with his sea of wisdom, my master always used to say, “Bang the holes and don’t block punches with the face”.
+Before any match, with his infinite sea of wisdom, my master always used to say, “Bang the holes and don’t block punches with the face”.

 In this article, we will be discussing a serious matter.
 How do you block a punch?
 Who likes getting punched, right?
 Well, some strange people do, but that’s another story.
 The number one rule of boxing or any other fighting sport would be: ALWAYS HAVE THAT GUARD UP!
 This is directly connected to blocking punches.
 There is one thing we need to mention before we get into serious fighting philosophies.
 Where do most punches want to land?
 Where is the main target set by your opponent? – Your head, of course.

 When you watch bicycle stunts, or skateboard stunts, or stunts in general, you can almost always see them wear a helmet, they maybe even sleep with it in case they fall in their dreams.
 Fighters do too.
 Now, why?